Mō Wairau About Wairau

 At the core of any expression of Māori art is an assertion of whakapapa; of genealogical connection; a connection to land; a connection to the physical and metaphysical worlds that make up Te Ao Māori.
 It is also inevitably shaped by Māori colonial experience which transformed the culture, resulting in innovative and prophetic acts of resilience by Māori artists.

 The establishment of the Wairau Māori Art Gallery was made possible through the Hundertwasser Non-Profit Foundation in Vienna who, with the widespread agreement of Māori, honoured the wishes of Hundertwasser who had included in his design for an Art Gallery for Whangārei: a Māori pou as a symbol for Māori art, culture and tradition.
+The proposal that the Hundertwasser Art Centre include a Māori art gallery, came directly from Mr Joram Harel of the Hundertwasser Non-profit Foundation in Vienna in the early stages of the project.

-The Wairau Māori Art Gallery Charitable Trust Board is an independent and autonomous entity whose Trustees work cooperatively with the Hundertwasser Non-Profit Foundation in Vienna, Austria, and the Whangarei Art Museum Trust.
+The Wairau Māori Art Gallery Charitable Trust Board is an independent and autonomous entity whose volunteer Trustees work cooperatively with the Hundertwasser Non-Profit Foundation in Vienna, Austria, and the Whangarei Art Museum Trust.

 The Trust is responsible for all fundraising to support the Wairau Māori Art Gallery’s operation.
+As an independent, autonomous entity, we collaborate with hapu Te Parawhau as mana whenua.

 The patronage and generosity of donors, philanthropic trusts and funding organisations is always welcome.
 If you would like to help please contact us at kiaora@wairaumaoriartgallery.co.nz